top of page

 • Joe Rogan explained to Gary Brecka that he prefers a colder ice bath because it "sucks more" -- which is to say that Rogan appreciate the challenge of doing uncomfortable things.

-What's the benefit of an ice bath that makes ice?
+What's the benefit of freezing ice bath ?

 When Gary Brecka asked Joe Rogan, "Why do you plunge in water so cold?"
 Rogan told him "Because it sucks worse."